 Kehoe beach: dog friendly beach at Pt.
 Reyes National Seashore

-Kehoe Beach Point Reyes, one of the very few dog friendly beaches, is part of Point Reyes National Seashore that falls under the jurisdiction of U.S. National Parks Service and is about an hour and a half drive north from San Francisco.
+Kehoe Beach Point Reyes is one of the very few dog friendly beaches at Point Reyes National Seashore that falls under the jurisdiction of U.S. National Parks Service and is about an hour and a half drive north from San Francisco.
 This part of California is a nature lover/hiker/photographer/wilderness lover’s paradise all rolled in one.
 Home to more than 1500 species of flora and fauna, cattle ranches, pristine sand beaches, idyllic countryside contrasting with roaring ocean waves crashing against the rocks and sanctuary to mating marine mammals, this seashore extending all the way from Drake’s beach in the south to Tomales Bay in the north is a must visit if you are in the Bay Area.
-Being a protected coast-land, there are several rules and restrictions one needs to abide by for individual safety and that of the environment and dogs are prohibited from entering most places, except Kehoe beach trail that leads to the namesake beach.
+Being a protected coast-land, there are several rules and restrictions one needs to abide by for individual safety and that of the environment and dogs are prohibited from entering most places, one of the few exceptions being Kehoe beach trail that leads to its namesake beach.
 There are several closures and detours year round to regulate traffic, so your best bet to have an enjoyable experience at Kehoe beach Point Reyes while respecting Mother Nature is by visiting the Point Reyes website here.

 Being sanctuary to many indigenous plants and animals who call Point Reyes their home, it is but natural that this area is heavily restricted to visitors with pets since dogs are viewed as natural predators by many species.
 Plus it is never a good idea to venture into a cattle ranch, with protective mother cows, with a dog.
 As a result, almost all the trails and beaches at Point Reyes are off limits to dogs barring a few.
 For more information and how to access them, read the excellent info page on pets at Pt.
 Reyes, here.
 I have always wanted to visit this part of the Bay Area due to its pristine beauty and despite most parts being off-limits owing to bringing a pet (no complaining here, I completely understand and support the conservation laws sanctioned by our beautiful state), we drove up to Tomales Bay to enjoy nature’s beauty with Babu and made it a point to visit Kehoe beach, one of the few dog friendly beaches at Point Reyes.